 Options: table-# specifies the number of an EXAMS output table to be displayed.
 ALL Sequential printing of all current output tables.
 HELP Displays a list of titles of EXAMS output tables.

-Description: The PRINT command transfers EXAMS results tables to an output file for subsequent printing.
-The command functions much like the LIST command, except that output is saved for later hardcopy printing or incorporation into a report, rather than being routed to your interactive terminal.
-Should the PRINT command result in output at your terminal, you may need to consult with site ADP personnel to properly direct the print stream to a file.
+Description: The PRINT command transfers EXAMS results tables to an output queue for printing.
+The command functions identically with the LIST command, except that output is saved for hardcopy printing rather than being routed to your interactive terminal.
+If the PRINT command results in output at your terminal, you may need to consult with site ADP personnel to properly direct the print stream to a hardcopy printer.